vlazed/vlazed_challenger/ARTICLE.md

 This alien comes from a race of humanoid ESPers.
 She is the “weakest of her kind”: no telepathy, no telekinesis, no flight, and no matter manipulation (they’re pretty OP).
 She only has the basic features of superhuman durability, and the basic ESP skills: capture, channel, switch.

-She’s so weak these ESPer’s equivalent of NASA spent alotta Starbucks to mind-control our planet’s wizards and engineers to isekai her out of their civilization.
+Why is she here?
+She’s so weak her species' equivalent of NASA spent alotta Starbucks to mind-control our planet’s wizards and engineers to isekai her out of their civilization.
 Sad 😢, but thanks to human error, they summoned her to Sensei.

 Sensei taught her how to integrate her essence capture and channeling abilities into some elaborate kicking and punching shit (bingewatched Jackie Chan lmao).
-Sensei is dead now. 😢 To honor their memory, this alien named herself after her teacher: **Zhang Wei**
+Sensei is dead now. 😢 To honor their memory, this alien named herself after her teacher: **Zhang Wei**.

 Zhang Wei is a martial artist and an alien, who comes from a race of humanoid ESPers.
 She works as a stuntman with an aspiration for acting.